clojure-emacs/parseclj/DESIGN.md

 ## Shift-reduce parser

-The parser is again a single function `clj-parse-reduce`.
+The parser is again a single function `parseclj-reduce`.
 It is a higher order function, with much of the final result determined by the `reduce-leaf` and `reduce-node` functions passed in as arguments.

-`clj-parse-reduce` internally operates by using a stack.
+`parseclj-reduce` internally operates by using a stack.
 This stack contains tokens (as returned by `clj-lex-next`), and reduced values.

 `reduce-leaf` is a two-argument function.
 It takes the current value of the stack, and a token, and returns an updated stack, typically by parsing the token to a value and pushing that value onto the stack.